 Artists who have won the Mosman Art Prize include Margaret Olley, Guy Warren, Grace Cossington Smith, Weaver Hawkins, Nancy Borlase, Lloyd Rees, Anthony Galbraith, Elisabeth Cummings, Tim Johnson and Guan Wei.
 Past adjudicators also include notable Australian art figures such as Margaret Preston, John Olsen, Tim Storrier, Jenny Sages and Edmund Capon.

 This annual competition was initiated in 1988 by the internationally renowned artist and local resident Ken Done AM.
 The Prize is open to all young people aged 12-21 years and is one of the richest Youth Art Prizes in Australia.
 The competition is aimed at encouraging the creative talents of young people and providing a showcase for their works and is open to receive entries in any media.
 Prizes are awarded according to age group – Junior 12 – 14, Senior 15 – 17, Tertiary 18 – 21.
-Over $14,000 in cash prizes, scholarships and art materials are awarded each year.
+Cash prizes, scholarships and art materials are awarded each year.

 Featured image - Winner of Mosman Art Prize 2015 Alan Jones, Painting 131 (North Coogee), 2015